bohlender/blog/content/blog/playing-hard-mastermind-games-with-a-sat-based-ai/index.md

 Unless a guess happens to match the secret exactly, we will receive feedback $f$ that renders some elements of `self.candidates` inconsistent with $f$.
 Therefore, after every round, such candidates and the last (wrong) guess are removed from `self.candidates`.

-Even though the approach does not result in optimal play, and many instances can be won in less turns, it is computationally cheap and solves a classic Mastermind instance in $5.765$ turns on average.
+Even though the approach does not result in optimal play, and many instances can be won in less turns, it is simple and solves a classic Mastermind instance in $5.765$ turns on average.
 This is surprisingly [close to the theoretical minimum](http://www.philos.rug.nl/~barteld/master.pdf) of $4.34$ turns.

 ### Lazy Enumeration of Consistent Candidates